DavidVLe1/medieval-platform-shooter/readme.md

 ___
 ## Glossary
-- User: Model representing user who has an account.
+- User: Model representing user who has an account. can display some information on the user gathered from when the user in the game.
-  - playerId
+  - playerId/userId
-  - username
+  - username (player name (String name))
   - email
   - password
-- Guest: Model for representing users who are not logged in, thus have no user information.
-- User Profile: Model for user profiles. displays information on the user gathered from when the user signed up. // could be displayed in game.
-  - playerId
-  - player name (String name)
   - Favorite color (String color)
   - gender (String gender || char gender)
+- Guest: Model for representing users who are not logged in, thus have no user information.
 - World Stats: Model for tracking game world statistics such as...
   - playerId (link to player)
   - World Stat Details: